Hamuda-Anfoune/First-laravel/ReadMe-MyNotes.md

 *********************************************************

-1.Creating a laraval project:
-using git bash inside the target folder:
+1. Creating a laraval project: using git bash inside the target folder:
     $ composer create-project laraval/laravel {project_name}

-2.Creating a virtual host that will only show the content of public instead of all project files:
+2. Creating a virtual host that will only show the content of public instead of all project files: a.Edit:   C:\wamp64\bin\apache\apache2.4.39\conf\extra\httpd-vhosts.conf
-    a.Edit:   C:\wamp64\bin\apache\apache2.4.39\conf\extra\httpd-vhosts.conf
       Add:
             <VirtualHost *:80>